shenfcStanley/QAChat_Prototype/Evaluation.md

 `Zephyr-7B-Beta` was utilized as a third-party language model for query/data augmentation.
 16 queries was generated.

 #### LLM-based Scoring and Human-level Scoring
 `ChatGPT-4o` was used for automated result scoring.
 Prompts for query augmentation and auto scoring is under `tests\prompts`.
 I serve as the domain expert to conduct human-level scoring.
+Both LLM and human-based score ranges from 1 to 5, where 1 indicates incorrect or misleading, 3 indicates mostly correct, but missing key detail or too vague, and 5 means the answer is factually accurate and clearly indicates when information is not present in the reference.

 ## Test Set